chadmcox/Server-Core-Cheat-Sheet/Mapping_Network_Drive.md

-# There are a few ways to map a network drive

 ## Using PSDrive in PowerShell
 ```
 get-help about_providers

 ```
 * No seperate credentials needed
 ```
 New-PSDrive -Name "X" -PSProvider FileSystem -Root $network_path